Need Industry Work Experience? An Internship Can Help

-If you haven’t worked in Australia or have limited experience, a 12-week internship program at a host organisation in Australia can help you.
-It’s the quickest way to gain practical experience, build professional networks and apply what you learned studying in a real-world setting.
+If you haven’t worked in Australia or have limited local work experience, a 12-week internship program at a host organisation in Australia can help you.
+It’s the quickest way to gain practical experience.
+To build professional networks.
+And to apply what you learned studying in a real-world setting.

 What is an Internship?

 An internship is a great way to bridge the gap between your studies and your career.
-It’s a short-term paid or unpaid training program within an organisation in which you’ll spend time with Australian professionals to gain work experience and develop the skills necessary for your future as an Australian professional.
+It’s a short-term paid or unpaid training program within an organisation in which you’ll spend time with Australian professionals.
+This is so you can gain experience and develop your professional skillset.
+This will be necessary for your future as an Australian professional.

 Australian workplace culture is important to understand in order to effectively work within an organisation.